pdm-book/community/README.md

 # The book “Principles of Databases”

-In this repository, we will be releasing the upcoming book “Principles of Databases”, which will be about the foundational and mathematical principles of databases in its various forms.
+In this repository, we will be releasing the upcoming book “Principles of Databases”, by Marcelo Arenas, Pablo Barcelo, Leonid Libkin, Wim Martens, and Andreas Pieris.
+The book will be about the foundational and mathematical principles of databases in its various forms.

 ## The general philosophy of the book